 The Tufts Alumni Council is the governing body of the Tufts University Alumni Association, which includes all persons who have received a degree from any school or program of Tufts University, as well as those former students who pursued an approved course of study for at least one year.
 Membership in the Alumni association is automatic and there is no fee.

-The Alumni Council has more than 300 term, transitional, and emeritus members representing all the schools of the university.
-Nine new members are elected each year to a 10-year term.
+The Alumni Council has 250 term, transitional, and associate members representing all the schools of the university.
+Nine new members are elected each year to a 5-year term.
 Upon conclusion of their initial term, members may be offered additional terms by the Council.
-Alumni who have served at least two 10-year terms may be offered emeritus membership on the Council.
 Each year the senior class elects four “Transitional Members” to a five-year term.
 This ensures that young graduates are represented in the leadership of the Alumni Association.
+Alumni who have served for at least twenty years may be offered emeritus membership on the Council; there are currently about 75 Emeritus Members.

 An example of the Council’s financial support of Tufts is the collective pledge made by Council members in October 2006 to raise $20 million and seek 100 percent participation from its membership in support of the University’s Beyond Boundaries campaign which concluded in July 2011.
 The Alumni Council almost doubled its campaign pledge, raising $39,908,114 and 83% of its members gave to Tufts each year during the campaign period, 2006-2011.